 What's up RotoBallers.
 Welcome back to another article in our series of early ADP value analysis for fantasy baseball.

-Keep reading for my thoughts on undervalued and overvalued AL starting pitchers, to identify draft targets and avoids based on ADP.
+Today, we'll cover some undervalued and overvalued NL starting pitchers, to try and help identify draft targets and avoids based on ADP.

 Opening Day is still over two months away, but it's never too soon for draft prep.
 ADP data from early NFBC rankings can give us a glimpse into what other owners are thinking heading into a new campaign.Editor's note: Get 50% off any MLB Premium Pass.
 Draft guide, cheat sheets, 200 days of DFS access, and over 20 premium tools.
 Dominate your leagues all year long!
 Sign Up Now!